ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 Since we introduced mungbean into this simulation, we have to generate a similar ``MungbeanSoil`` *node*.
 For this, let us copy ``SorghumSoil`` and rename the copy to ``MungbeanSoil``.
 Values of crop-soil interactions are usually experimentally determined and should not be specified out of thin air.
-However, as we are only aiming here at demonstrating the technical handling of APSIM, we only conduct some examplary changes to these parameter values for the sake of illustration.
+However, as we are only aiming here at demonstrating the technical handling of APSIM, we only introduce some examplary and arbitrary changes to these parameter values for the sake of illustration.
 Here, we assume that mungbean would be characterised by higher LL values, since mungbean has a shallower root system than sorghum's deep, fibrous roots.
 We also assume that KL values for mungbean are lower than for sorghum, meaning that the extraction rate of mungbean roots is lower.
 Please manually update the *LL* and *KL* values in ``MungbeanSoil`` to the following: